exercism/bash/docs/DEBUGGING_LOCALLY.md

 # Debugging Locally

-When you run Bash track tests with [Bats](https://github.com/bats-core/bats-core), Bats captures both stdout and stderr for output assertions.
+When you run Bash track tests with [Bats](https://github.com/bats-core/bats-core), Bats captures both STDOUT and STDERR for output assertions.

 ```exercism/caution
 This works locally with `bats`, but **not** in the Exercism online editor.
 ```

-If you want to print debug output without affecting the test result, write it to file descriptor 3.
+If you want to print debug output without affecting the test result, write it to file descriptor (fd) 3.

 ```bash
 echo 'debug message' >&3